Legal Services Corporation: Creation and the Ford era

 Naming and confirmation of the first LSC board was delayed by inaction and opposition, but by July 1975, President Gerald R. Ford had named and the Senate had approved the first board, with Cornell University Law School Dean Roger Conant Cramton as its first chair.
-South Dakota legal services lawyer ad prosector Bill Janklow was another member of the initial board.
+South Dakota legal services lawyer and prosecutor Bill Janklow was another member of the initial board.
 Thomas Ehrlich, at the time the dean of Stanford Law School, became the LSC's first president.

-Debate existed from the start among the board members as to whether LSC's role should be the same as the OEO's of using lawsuits and other means to attack broad underlying difficulties of the poor or whether the focus should be more narrowly defined to addressing small, specific situations.
-The LSC Act said that the organization was to pursue "equal access to justice," but Cramton wrote that while the law was intended to proscribe the blatantly-political objects of the 1960s OEO's work, it was worded ambiguously.